JohnGiorgi/DeCLUTR/README.md

 ### Evaluating with SentEval

 [SentEval](https://github.com/facebookresearch/SentEval) is a library for evaluating the quality of sentence embeddings.
-To evaluate the quality of the embeddings learned by our model, you need to do two things:
+We provide a script to easily evaluate our model against SentEval.

-Clone the SentEval repository and download the transfer task datasets
+First, clone the SentEval repository and download the transfer task datasets (you only need to do this once)

 ```bash
 git clone https://github.com/facebookresearch/SentEval.git